835 CARC and RARC Denial Codes in Plain English

 Why dashboards help

-Turn codes into follow-up work
+Turn payer codes into readable claim review

-View ERA Dashboard
+See the standalone ERA Dashboard